bertreb/pimatic-gbridge/README.md

 Below the settings with the default values.
 In the devices your configure which Pimatic devices will be controlled by Google Assistant and what name they get.
 The name is visible in the Google Assistant and is the name you use in voice commands.
 In this release only SwitchActuator and DimmerActuator based Pimatic devices are supported.
+When there's at least 1 devices in the config, the dot will go present when a connenction to gBride/mqtt is made.

 ```
 {